-Video: Jeffrey Gregg, director of the Genomics Shared Resource at UC Davis Comprehensive Cancer Center, describes the vast capabilities of the resource to assist investigators in clinical and basic cancer research.
-The Genomics Shared Resource (GSR) is a core facility providing next-generation sequencing, microarray and general nucleic acid services at the UC Davis Health System and beyond.
+Video: Jeffrey Gregg, former director of the Genomics Shared Resource at UC Davis Comprehensive Cancer Center, describes the vast capabilities of the resource to assist investigators in clinical and basic cancer research.
+The Genomics Shared Resource (GSR) is a core facility providing DNA, RNA, next-generation sequencing, and bioinformatics at the UC Davis Health System and beyond.

 The mission of the GSR is to serve the UC Davis Comprehensive Cancer Center by providing centralized, cost-effective, and comprehensive expertise and service in the broad area of genomics research.
 This includes virtually all types of genome-wide profiling, including transcriptome profiling (RNA-Seq, small RNA-Seq, SLAM-Seq), epigenomics (ChIP-Seq, CUT&RUN, Hi-C), variant/mutation analyses (whole-exome and genome sequencing). single-cell sequencing, and spatial transcriptomics.
 The GSR specializes in helping investigators develop, implement, and troubleshoot custom and novel genomics applications.
 In addition, we provide extensive data analysis and integrative bioinformatics support as well as a variety of educational opportunities.
 Taken together, the GSR offers a complete solution for integrative and functional molecular profiling.

 NOTICE TO ALL NIH-FUNDED INVESTIGATORS